 But accuracy alone does not create clarity.

-How to Write Bullet Points for Resume
+How to Write Bullet Points for a Resume

-When thinking about how to write bullet points for resume, focus on consequence first.
+When thinking about how to write bullet points for a resume, focus on consequence first.
 Then add metrics if they exist naturally.

 Structure each bullet around: